eddyv73/eddyv73/README.md

 ### Hello!
 I'm Eddy 🏴‍☠️
-I'm a DevOps with Azure and c# Developer.
-I like work with kubernetes and dockers.
-Always I looking make awesome pipelines for CI/CD.
+I am a DevOps engineer specializing in Azure and a C# developer.
+I enjoy working with Kubernetes and Docker.
+I'm always striving to create awesome pipelines for CI/CD.

-☣️  Kubectl is always ready in my terminal.
+☣️   Kubectl is always at the ready in my terminal.

-👨🏼‍💻  I’m currently working with kubernetes
+👨🏼‍💻  I'm currently working with Kubernetes.

-🚀  I’m currently working with Azure Devops, creating pipelines.
+🚀  I'm currently working with Azure DevOps, creating pipelines.

-🖤  My secret loved language are Swift
+🖤  My secret favorite programming language is Swift.

 o/